progsysseminar15/progsys/writeups/Conway12.md

 One concern that occurs to me is that not all distributed programs can be written in a confluent fashion, and when we write a program, it is unclear whether this program is expressible as a composition of lattices.
 Therefore, it would be nice to have a mechanism that helps users decide which portion of the program is expressible as lattices and which is not.

+### Gabe Fierro

+This paper presents an extension to the Bloom language that gets around some of the previous limitations of the language in regards to composing distributed systems that achieve consistency without coordination.
+At the core of the approach is CALM analysis which asserts that distributed inconsistency can only occur at a point of order.
+The Bloom language previously only contained support for monotonically increasing sets which make constructing these types of systems easy.
+BloomL extends the data types to use other monotonic structures (while giving users the ability to define their own) and also works through how to compose confluent programs from smaller, more grokkable confluenct components.

+I do not know much about the Bloom language, but I would be interested to see how much of its abilities are facilitated by operating in a dynamic language such as Ruby, and if confluent guarantees and CALM analysis could be offered by static analysis tools in languages perhaps better suited to large scale web
+services: Ruby is not bad, but there are compiled languages (e.g. Go and Scala) that can achieve much better performance than a dynamic language.
+The examples presented in this paper are also very limited, and I wonder how possible it is to express larger systems (even involving trivial features such as user accounts) that incorporate logic that is not necessarily confluent, or even incorporating security features.
+How well does the Bloom approach scale when applied to real-world systems?
+Or is Bloom mainly intended as a prototyping language?